 How to Plan the Perfect RV Beach Trip

 Whether it is to kick off the summer, enjoy a little surf and sand or seek a warmer destination in the middle of winter, an RV beach trip is a perfect getaway.
 There is nothing better than playing in the ocean waves all afternoon and then sitting beside a crackling campfire late into the evening.

 However, an RV beach trip can quickly turn from a fun adventure into a wet and sandy mess without the right preparation.
 From forgetting your swimsuits at home to getting stuck in the sand, there are a few challenges to keep an eye out for as you prepare for your fun in the sun.

 During peak season, the best beach campgrounds will fill up fast.
 If you want to score the perfect site, reserve your campsite early.
-When you book your campsite in advance, you’ll have a better chance of getting the dates and site that you want.
+When you book your campsite in advance, you will have a better chance of getting the dates and site you want.

 2. Prepare for Sand and Water

 A beach camping tip that cannot be overstated is to prepare for the elements — sandy bed sheets and clogged RV showers can quickly ruin a family vacation.
 Here are a few RV beach camping tips for dealing with sand and water:

 - Pack extra towels: Bring different towels to use on the beach and for showering.
 Hang the beach towels up outside to keep sand out of your RV.